OrekuD/expo-wallpaper-app/README.md

 ## Daily app challenge 04

 Website footer section.
+Fully responsize.
 Inspiration is a shot by Ildiko Gasper on dribbble

 ### Design inspiration